biotop/biotop-website-hugo/content/person/anna-ritscher.md

 +++
 bio = "Anna studied chemistry at the University of Vienna.
-She went Berlin for her PhD and joined the Gaduate School MatSEC (Materials for Solar Energy Conversion) at the Helmholtz Zentrum Berlin, where she worked on *Kesterites* and their application in photovoltaic cells.
-Her interests include: solid state chemistry, material science, renewable enrgy, chrystallography, digital and analogue photography and the process of analogue film development." date = "2016-06-01T11:00:02+01:00" featured = "anna-ritscher.jpg" featuredalt = ""
+She went to Berlin for her PhD and joined the Gaduate School MatSEC (Materials for Solar Energy Conversion) at the Helmholtz Zentrum Berlin, where she worked on *Kesterites* and their application in photovoltaic cells.
+Her interests include: solid state chemistry, material science, renewable energy, crystallography, digital and analogue photography and the process of analogue film development." date = "2016-06-01T11:00:02+01:00" featured = "anna-ritscher.jpg" featuredalt = ""